-'Bâtiment du France' or 'buildings and structures police' sort of, are mega-strict about people building roof terraces, even part covered ones in most 'historical' French towns.
+'Bâtiment du France' or 'buildings and structures police' - sort of, are mega-strict about people building roof terraces, even part covered ones in most 'historical' French towns.
 If you live anywhere near a church - forget it.
-It's something to do with the ariel view of the town — history in tact and no stripy parasols, merci bien . . . but, what about all the disgusting plastic shop signs blazoned everywhere, even in the central square with it's fountain and arches.
+It's something to do with the arial view of the town - history in tact and no stripy parasols, merci bien . . . but, what about all the nasty plastic shop signs blazoned everywhere, even in the central square with its fountain and arches.
 What about the plastic doors and shutters?
-Surely a small sun terrace, not even visible from the road is less disrupting than all the future land-fill clutter attached to all the Could-Be-Magnificent buildings we have here.
+Why aren't they concerned with banning such items?
+Why the policing of a few roof terraces?

 Populated town houses = keeps the town centre alive: shops, restaurants etc.

 Bigger population in town = less driving everywhere, increased need for local shops; more taxes for the Marie, etc, etc.

 No doubt there is some bigger motive for the construction of all the yellow and pink boxes, to do with local politics and bigger taxes coming from all the supermarkets now clustering around this town like ugly, square battleships; but there just seems to be a total lack of future thinking.

 When I lived near Matlock, Derbyshire, the same thing was happening then, with regard to 'out of town' shopping, and on a huge scale with the terrifyingly huge Meadow Hall complex that apparently cleaned out most of the independent shops in Sheffield.